abudrionis/icdcoder/README.md

 In this example, the file path to your training data is /Volumes/secretUSB/train_data.csv, the filepath to the folder with your pre-trained model is ./models/my_own_pre_trained_model, and the folder that you want the new fine-tuned model to be placed has the filepath ./models/my_new_fine_tuned_model.
 You've set the number of epochs to 5, the binarizing threshold to 0.3, the training batch size to 2, the gradient accumulation to 16 (meaning your actual batch size is 2*16=32), the learning rate to 1e-5, the number of warm-up steps to 200, and the random state to 123.
 If you do not use any of the optional arguments and only specify the filepath to the training data, the default values of the optional arguments (see sections above) will be used.

-An example of how it could look like if you want to use the data for both training and testing, for example if you want to compare multiple classifiers using 30-fold cross validation:
+An example of how it could look like if you want to use the data for both training and testing, for example if you want to compare multiple classifiers using 30-fold cross-validation:

 `python3 BERT_coder.py -train_and_test /Volumes/secretUSB/train_and_test_data.csv -pre_trained ./models/my_own_pre_trained_model -new_fine_tuned ./models/my_new_fine_tuned_model -epochs 5 -threshold 0.3 -batch_size_train 6 -gradient_accumulation 6 -learning_rate 3e-5 -warm_up 400 -random_state 321 -batch_size_test 4 -test_size 0.3 -kfold 30`

-Here, since -kfold is more than 1, k-fold cross validation will be used, and the held out test-set (of size test_size) will be left untouched.
-If -kfold 0 or -kfold 1 is used, k-fold cross validation will not be used and all training data (of size 1-test_size) will be used for training and the held-out test set (of size test_size) will be used for testing.
+Here, since -kfold is more than 1, k-fold cross-validation will be used, and the held out test-set (of size test_size) will be left untouched.
+If -kfold 0 or -kfold 1 is used, k-fold cross-validation will not be used and all training data (of size 1-test_size) will be used for training and the held-out test set (of size test_size) will be used for testing.

 An example of how it could look like if you want to use the data for testing only.
 This is done if you already have a fine-tuned model and want to see how it performs on unseen discharge summaries: